jader-moura/izi-menu/README.md

 ## Search

 This template also pre-configured with the official [Payload Search Plugin](https://payloadcms.com/docs/plugins/search) to showcase how SSR search features can easily be implemented into Next.js with Payload.
 See [Website](#website) for more details.

-## Redirects

-If you are migrating an existing site or moving content to a new URL, you can use the `redirects` collection to create a proper redirect from old URLs to new ones.
-This will ensure that proper request status codes are returned to search engines and that your users are not left with a broken link.
-This template comes pre-configured with the official [Payload Redirects Plugin](https://payloadcms.com/docs/plugins/redirects) for complete redirect control from the admin panel.
-All redirects are fully integrated into the front-end website that comes with this template.
-See [Website](#website) for more details.

 ## Jobs and Scheduled Publish